 You can pair your central air conditioner or mini-split, window, or portable units with a smart thermostat or smart AC controller, respectively.
 These smart devices, like the Cielo Breez Plus, have in-built humidity sensors.
 You can set your desired humidity range, and your aircon will run to maintain it.

-These smart devices can also be controlled from anywhere using your phone.
+These smart climate control devices can also be controlled from anywhere using your phone.
 Moreover, you can view your room’s live current humidity level and set triggers for your air conditioner to maintain the desired range.
 You can simply set your preferences, sit back, and relax while these smart devices take care of your home temperature and humidity.

 3. Use Exhaust Fans